clmakers/OwnNormalizer/README.md

 # OwnNormalizer
-Framework para la verificación y normalización de objectos JSON
+JavaScript Framework For Validation And Normalization Of JSON Objects